June 27, 2024

 So this is a perfect time for us to share with our readers Lisa Iannucci's two "lost" interviews with Sam Moore.
 Iannucci interviewed Moore in 2006 and 2010, each time with the intent to publish a feature on Moore for the late, great Backstreets Magazine.
 For various reasons, the feature never happened, and no material from either interview ever got published.

 But now, we at Letters To You are happy and proud to present both interviews below, in their entirety.
-They are wide-ranging, informative, deadpan-funny at times (not surprisingly, if you know Sam Moore at all,) and offer a great overview of Sam Moore's life and career, with a special focus on Moore's pre-Only The Strong Survive encounters with Bruce Springsteen.
+They are wide-ranging, informative, deadpan-funny at times (not surprisingly, if you know Sam Moore at all,) and offer a great overview of Moore's life and career, with a special focus on his pre-Only The Strong Survive encounters with Bruce Springsteen.
 Special thanks to both Lisa Iannucci and our friend Chris Phillips, Editor/Publisher of Backstreets, for helping this to happen.
 Take it away, Sam & Lisa!

 ----------